3n0ugh/Python-Notes/2-Tuples.md

          marks = ("BMW")
       ```
 - To Reach Tuple Units
-   - It is like list or strings.
+   - It is like a list or string.
       ```python
          Marks[0]
          # output: "BMW"
       ```
-- To Add an Unit to Tuple
+- To add a Unit to Tuple
-   - If you add a unit to tuple, Just re-define the tuple.
+   - If you add a unit to the tuple, Just re-define the tuple.
       ```python
          Marks = ("BMW", 8 , "Fiat" , "Renault", 9)
-         Marks = Marks + "Mercedes Benz" #  If we try to add an strings , we got a error.
+         Marks = Marks + "Mercedes Benz" #  If we try to add a string, we will get an error.
 Because just we can add a tuple type units.
          Marks = Marks + ("Mercedes Benz")
       ```